haziq-exe/TikTokAutoUploader/README.md

 ## 📦 Installation

-Install the package using `pip`:
+1. **Python Installation:** Install the package using `pip`:

 ```bash
 pip install tiktokautouploader
 ```

+---

 ## ⚙️ Pre-requisites

-Before you can use this library you'll NEED to do the following two steps:
+1. **Node.js:** You must have Node.js installed on your system, as some parts of this package rely on JavaScript code.
+If you don't have Node.js installed, you can download it from [nodejs.org](https://nodejs.org/).

+   - **Note:** The necessary JavaScript dependencies (`playwright`,`playwright-extra`, `puppeteer-extra-plugin-stealth`) will be automatically installed the first time you run the function, so you don't need to install them manually.
+Make sure that `npm` (Node.js package manager) is available in your system's PATH.

-⚠️ You'll need to install the necessary browser binaries for `playwright`.
+2. **Browser Binaries:** You'll need to install the necessary browser binaries for `playwright`.

 Run the following command AFTER installing the package: